-A portrait of folk singer Marta Sebestyen, whose voice is associated with a defining movement in Hungarian cultural history, in her own words and recordings.
+A portrait of the folk singer Marta Sebestyen - whose voice is associated with a defining movement in Hungarian cultural history.
+From 2014.

 Her mother had studied with the folklorist and composer Zoltan Kodaly and Marta inherited her passion for music and village culture, collecting and recording songs from across the Balkans, some of which have found their way onto the soundtracks of films, such as The English Patient and Only Yesterday.